agda/agda-language-server/README.md

 Build it with the package manager you hate the least.

 I use Stack.
-But seriously, I couldn't care less.
+But honestly, I couldn't care less.

 ```
 stack install